MylesBorins/github-issues/readme.markdown

 ##Git Hooks

 This project uses the node module husky to wire some git hooks with npm scripts.
-In order to commit the code must lint, in order to push the code must pass the entire test suite.
+In order to commit the code must lint, in order to push the code must lint.
+This will catch all sorts of silly errors early :D.

 ####Notes
 * The seed of this project was heavily inspired by https://github.com/substack/react-starter